Call Center Workforce Management Guide

 • In the early stages of implementing multi-channel interaction or multi-skill training, factor in extra time so that agents have time to adapt.
 Time per transaction and training session successively decreases as familiarity and know-how increases.

 • A proper amount of continuous training is essential, as is reinforcement and testing of the training outcome at intervals.
-Workforce management systems are usually very feature-rich; it would be a shame if only a small percentage of what has been paid for is used – simply because training was broken off too early.
+Workforce management software is usually very feature-rich; it would be a shame if only a small percentage of what has been paid for is used – simply because training was broken off too early.

 Start Optimizing Your Workforce Now!